Han-Sim/blog.hansim.dev/src/pages/posts/0018-JS-Prototype.md

 http://webreference.com/js/tips/010215.html

-# In JavaScript, we just creates `constructor` directly.
+# In JavaScript, we just create `constructor` directly.

 Every `Function Expression` is essentially a constructor.